 • Quorum - If Too Few Shareholders Vote

-Quorum must be met in order to conduct a valid Annual Meeting.
-If too few Shareholders vote and quorum is not reached, the Annual Meeting must be rescheduled, which would cost Calista and its Shareholders significant time, effort, and money.
-Additionally, Proxy Prizes are only awarded if quorum is reached.
+If too few Shareholders vote, the Annual Meeting must be rescheduled, costing Calista and its Shareholders significant time, effort, and money.
+Also, proxy prizes are only awarded if quorum is reached.

 Historically, the average Shareholder voting participation of all Annual Meetings is only 51.15%.
-For the 2012-2017 Annual Meetings, less than 4 in 10 Shareholders 18-39 years old voted.
+For the 2017-2022 Annual Meetings, less than 4 in 10 Shareholders 18-39 years old voted.
 And less than half of Shareholders in their 40s voted during that timeframe.

 Quorum definition

-• Calista Shareholder Awards
+• Shareholder Awards

-2022 Calista Corporation Shareholder Awards: See the 2022 Winners!
+2024 Calista Corporation Shareholder Awards: See the Winners!

 Calista Shareholder Awards recognize exceptional efforts by Shareholders to uphold the cultural values of the Yukon-Kuskokwim Delta and its communities.
 Each award recipient will receive a plaque and $1,500.